MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-cloud.md

 - **Elasticity**—Administrators can add resources to a private cloud to increase the capacity.
 - **Optimization**—Usage of the underlying resources is continually optimized without affecting the overall private cloud user experience.

-You can create a private clouds from either:
+You can create a private cloud from either:

 - VMM host groups that contain resources from virtualization hosts.
 - A VMware resource pool